 For students with strong mathematical backgrounds, this course provides a challenging and collaborative approach to Euclidean and coordinate geometry, including formal deductive proofs.
 Topics include parallelism, congruence, polygons, circles, constructions and right-triangle trigonometry.

-Prerequisites: Advanced Algebra 1 and the recommendation of the department.
+Prerequisites: Extended Algebra 1 and the recommendation of the department.

 For very able and motivated students, this is a challenging course in Euclidean and coordinate geometry.
 Topics include proof, parallelism and perpendicularity, congruence, similarity, triangle centers, right triangle trigonometry, transformations, circles, and polygons.
 In addition to developing proficiency in these areas, the course integrates algebraic concepts and skills throughout each unit of study.
 The course moves quickly, and students are expected to develop depth of understanding, the willingness to experiment, and the persistence necessary to solve unfamiliar problems.
 Students in the course use technology to investigate properties and discover important relationships during each unit of study.
 Students in this course are expected to be capable of working both independently and collaboratively, to be comfortable solving unfamiliar problems, and to proactively seek teacher support when appropriate.